decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

   - `hides`: List of categories of other wearables that should be hidden (but not unequipped) when equipping this wearable, in addition to the default of this category.
   - `tags`: Tags used to make the wearable searchable in the marketplace.
   - `representations`:
-    - `bodyShapes`: The list of avatar representations that can use this werable.
+    - `bodyShapes`: The list of avatar representations that can use this wearable.
 Eg, both `BaseMale` and `BaseFemale`.
-    - `mainFile`: The main file with the 3d model of the wearable.
+    - `mainFile`: The main file with the 3D model of the wearable.
-    - `contents`: The full list of files used to render the 3d model of the wearable.
-For example, the 3d model could include textures as separate files.
+    - `contents`: The full list of files used to render the 3D model of the wearable.
+For example, the 3D model could include textures as separate files.
     - `overrideHides`: Any exceptions from the default _hide_ behavior of this wearable category.
     - `overrideReplaces`:  Any exceptions from the default _replace_ behavior of this wearable category.